Khaaz/AxonCore/README.md

 - **Event Handler** - Setup and react to events.
 - **Library agnostic** - Work with either Eris or Discord.js.
 - **Modular** - Separate your bot into several modules to entirely encapsulate your application.
-- **Extendable** - Extend anything that you want and on top of the framework.
+- **Extendable** - Extend anything that you want on top of the framework.
 - **Controlable execution flow** - Control every step from client initialisation to command execution.
 - **Database** - Built in database support (extendable to any database type - SQL, NoSQL).
 - **Advanced error management** - Advanced context management and error tracking for easy bughunting.
-- **Hooks** - Execute functions and actions on events (inhibitor hooks, pre/post-runhooks, finalizers hooks).
+- **Hooks** - Execute functions and actions on events (inhibitor hooks, pre/post-run hooks, finalizers hooks).
 [TODO]
 - **Translaions** - Built-in support for a translation system.
 - **Logging** - Built-in custom logging.
 - **Statistic** - Easily track command usage, events and errors with custom events emitted by AxonCore.

 ## Philosophy

 AxonCore was built with specific aims.
-At it's core, it makes developing a bot fast and easy, particularly for developers that want to create small and specific bots for communities (singe server, small set of servers) that can scale.
+At it's core, it makes developing a bot fast and easy, particularly for developers that want to create small and specific bots for communities (singe server, small set of servers).
+However, this framewok is also designed for scaling, and creating a big public bot is super easy and fast thanks to all features embeded in the framework and its stability.

 Primarily designed to work with [Eris](https://github.com/abalabahaha/eris), all the library implementation was abstracted to make the framework library agnostic, which means you can use it with other existing JS libraries, like [Discord.js](https://github.com/discordjs/discord.js), [Eris](https://github.com/abalabahaha/eris) or [Detritusjs](https://github.com/detritusjs/client)).